Salzburg specialties

 What are typical Salzburg specialties?

 Typical Salzburg specialties include the "Salzburger Nockerl", a sweet dessert made from egg whites, sugar and vanilla, and the "Salzburger Mozartkugeln", a famous praline made from marzipan, nougat and chocolate.
-The "Brettljause" is also a popular specialty in Salzburg, consisting of a board with various types of sausage and cheese.
+The "Brettljause" is also a popular specialty in Salzburg, consisting of a platter with various types of sausage and cheese.

 Are there special dishes that one should eat in Salzburg?